-This is a kid friendly canning recipe that is just as beautiful on the shelf as it is for gifting.
+This is a kid-friendly strawberry kiwi lemonade concentrate canning recipe that is just as beautiful on the shelf as it is for gifting.
 It helps kids and moms alike get out of the sugary soda drink trap and cooks up quickly.
-Read on for the recipe!
+Read on for the strawberry kiwi lemonade concentrate recipe!

 Strawberry Kiwi Lemonade Concentrate Recipe